 Transaction ID (Enron’s): That unique numerical identifier which is used by the Enron Platform to reference a particular transaction attempt.

-Transaction ID (Sponsor’s): That unique numerical identifier which is used by the Sponsor Platform to reference a particular transaction attempt on the Enron Platform.
+Transaction ID (Sponsor’s): That unique numerical identifier which is used by the Designated Platform to reference a particular transaction attempt on the Enron Platform.
 Every attempted transaction must have a unique Sponsor Transaction ID.
 In the event Enron receives an inquiry regarding a transaction with a Sponsor Transaction ID of which Enron has no record, Enron will fail any subsequently received attempted transaction with that Sponsor Transaction ID.

 EXHIBIT A